kevquirk/kq-jekyll/_posts/2022/2022-02-18-whats-the-alternative-to-firefox.md

 ---
 title: What's the Alternative to Firefox?
-date: '2022-02-18T13:35:07+00:00'
+date: 2022-02-18T13:35:07+00:00
 author: Kev
 description: Firefox is great, but they''re not doing themselves any favours recently.
 Does a viable alternative to Firefox exist?
 layout: post
 permalink: /whats-the-alternative-to-firefox/
-image: /wp-content/uploads/2022/02/firefox-alternative-feature.webp
 categories:
   - Opinion
   - Web
+keywords:
+  - firefox
+preview: /brutal-feature-image.webp
 ---

 Firefox is great, but they’re not doing themselves any favours recently.
 Does a viable alternative to Firefox exist?